vandosant/scribble/README.md

 [Live Demo](http://scribble.scottskender.com)

-Usage:
+Local setup:
 - Note--This will only work in Chrome.
 - Fork and clone this repo.
 - Run `bundle install`
 - Start the server with `rerun rackup`
 - Run `npm install`
-- Run specs with `./node_modules/karma/bin/karma start`
 - Open a Chrome browser window and point to http://localhost:9292
 - Use the keyboard to play notes (keys A-k).
 - Click on drum buttons to activate sound for that beat.
 - Change the drum type by clicking on bass, snare, etc.
 - You can pause and resume the drum track.
 - Speed up or slow down the drum tempo by entering a BPM.
+Testing:
+- Run specs with `./node_modules/karma/bin/karma start`
+Development:
+- Run `webpack -w`
+- Make some changes to the code.

 Brought to you by [Scott Skender](http://www.scottskender.com)